 Canyon Hot Springs

 BC’s Canyon Hot Springs are in the Selkirk Mountains between Glacier and Mount Revelstoke National Parks.
-In the 200 acres you’ll find hot springs, log cabins and plenty of space for camping.
-Canyon Hot Springs are, again, more of a resort and there are two pools.
+In the 200 acres you’ll find these Revelstoke hot springs, log cabins and plenty of space for camping.
+Canyon Hot Springs is, again, more of a resort and there are two pools.
 A cooler one for swimming and then a warmer one for soaking.
+This is a great option if you’re skiing and looking for hot springs near Revelstoke.

 Ainsworth Hot Springs Resort

-Ainsworth Hot Springs Resort is more of a luxury offering.
+Ainsworth Hot Springs, BC is more of a luxury offering.
 Situated on the western short of Kootenay Lake near Nelson you’ll be able to enjoy a 150ft horseshoe-shaped cave, main lounging pool and stream-fed cold plunge.
 From where the pools are you get a great view of Kootenay Lake and the Purcell Mountains while you bathe.

 Crazy Creek Hot Pools